 Sometime ideas are coming when you browsing on E-bay.

 Someone was selling a changed TZR cylinder, first thoughts where is it a changed SP cylinder but I was missing the O-ring cutout.
-It turns out to be, hand grafted exhaust sub ports.
+It turns out to be, hand made exhaust sub ports.

-Contacted the seller and we had immediately a nice conversation.
-He made more cylinders like this he is a true hobbyist with the know, how how to do it.
+Contacted the seller and we had immediately a nice conversation, he made more cylinders like this a true hobbyist with the know how to do it.

 In rough lines the cylinder is ready, I only want to smooth things a little bid so it has my own thatch on it.

 With a fresh one size up piston it should be good to go.